 Special Beach Games for Adults and Teens

-While many of these games would be great for the whole family, regardless of their age, we do want to point out a couple of fun adult and teen beach games.
-Like our games for kids, we are choosing games that require very little equipment, meaning you can play all of these on a budget and don’t necessarily need to plan ahead of time.
+While many of these family beach games would be great for the whole family, we do want to point out a couple of fun adult and teen beach games.
+Like our games for kids, we choose games that require very little equipment, meaning you can play all of these on a budget and don’t necessarily need to plan ahead of time.

-- Acrobatic Catch Contest: This is a great game for more daring older kids who are strong enough swimmers to play out in the deeper water.
-Throw a frisbee far enough ahead of the person who’s catching to force them to make an acrobatic dive into the water.
+• Acrobatic Catch Contest: This is a great game for more daring older kids who are strong enough swimmers to play out in the deeper water.
+Throw a frisbee far enough ahead of the person catching it to force them to make an acrobatic dive into the water.
 Assign others to be the judges, awarding points on a scale from 1 to 10 for such skills as “floppiness,” “mid-air posing” or “splash height.”
-If you have a foam football, that’d work just as well.
+If you have a foam football, that will work just as well.

 Book your Vacation and Start Playing